Botanical Illustration Certificate Program

 - Introduction to Watercolor for Botanical Illustration (20 hrs.)

 - Introduction to Pen & Ink for Scientific Illustration (20 hrs.)

-- Techniques for Watercolor Painting for Botanical Illustration (20 hrs.)
+- Intermediate Watercolor for Botanical Illustration (20 hrs.)

-- Advanced Watercolor for Botanical Illustration – two sessions (20 hrs. each)
+- Advanced Watercolor for Botanical Illustration (20 hrs.)

 Final Portfolio Review

 Cost: Enrollment in the certificate program is free.
 Classes cost between $9-$12 per hour, plus materials, if provided.
 Per hour cost for guest artist instruction may run higher.